|

 racehorse and sire Pot8os (ch c 1773) numbered

-among his get the Derby winner and Champion Sire Waxy
+among his get the Derby winner and Champion Sire

-(b c 1795), the Derby and St. Leger winner Champion (b c 1797), the
+(b c 1795), the Derby and St Leger winner Champion (b c 1797), the

 Derby winner Tyrant (b c 1799) and the Oaks winner Nightshade (b f